JodieHillKitcherside/project3-save-the-seaturtle-game/README.md

 - Exit function would not work as parentheses included each individual function to call, fixed by calling main function, with all other functions inside.
 Thus, avoided repetition in code.
 Added a reusable function.

-- Import pygame, import os from OSMOD , import pynput and import Tkinter * would not provide the correct import of the keyboard needed to link user pressed keys and user input to the game.
-Instead, pyglet key has been imported.

 - Emoji class use: All of attributes in the emojis.py file had the same names as methods, which conflicted and was repeated code.
 Emojis.py has 1 class and calls the class in run.py and statements.py at the string ie. "+ emoji_choice.seaturtle".

 ### Unsolved Bugs

+Key arrows:

+- Imported keyboard, pyglet, pygame, os from OSMOD, pynput and Tkinter *; all separately to try to import key arrows for use in a game.
+As the site runs solely on a terminal, the graphical inputs weren't supported.
+- Instead have reverted to alphanumeric input only and described keys 'u' as Up for example.

+Import error - script running as root:
+- Backend error suggesting that I must use a root whilst using the library on Linux.
+Have installed a root with myenv.

 https://stackoverflow.com/questions/7053971/python-trouble-using-escape-key-to-exit
 https://stackoverflow.com/questions/25494726/how-to-use-pygame-keydown-to-execute-something-every-time-through-a-loop-while-t